-- 5.2 The Organization shall normally harvest products and services from the Management Unit at or below a level which can be permanently sustained.
-(C5.6 V4) - 5.2.1 Analysis and calculation of harvest levels for timber forest products are done frequently enough (at least every 10 years) to ensure they remain current with respect to harvest activities, natural disturbances, management objectives, and supporting information, such as inventories.
+5.2 The Organization shall normally harvest products and services from the Management Unit at or below a level which can be permanently sustained.
+(C5.6 V4)

+5.2.1 Analysis and calculation of harvest levels for timber forest products are done frequently enough (at least every 10 years) to ensure they remain current with respect to harvest activities, natural disturbances, management objectives, and supporting information, such as inventories.

-The analysis and calculation are based upon:
+The analysis and calculation of harvest levels are based upon:

 - 1. A precautionary approach that reflects the quality of information and assumptions used; - 2.
 Management objectives and strategies as set out in the management plan, including those for restoration; - 3.
 Current management practices, performance and success of silvicultural systems; - 4.
 Best available information on growth and yield; - 5.
-Best available quality inventory data; - 6.
-Volume and area reductions caused by mortality and decay as well as natural disturbances, such as fire, insects and disease; - 7.
+Best available and quality inventory data; - 6.
+Volume and area reductions caused by mortality and decay, as well as natural disturbances, such as fire, insects and disease; - 7.
 Adherence to all other requirements in this Standard; - 8.
-Operational constraints; - 9.
-Harvest projections or wood supply calculations shall extend to a planning horizon that is long enough to provide quality results.
-A rationale for the choice of the planning horizon shall be provided but should be at least 80 years; - Future forest condition objectives as/if identified in the forest management plan; and

-11. Available sensitivity analyses of the factors that apply to harvest level calculations, including the effects of climate change when growth and yield projections are available.
-(Adapt)
+Operational constraints; - Harvest projections or wood supply calculations that extend to a planning horizon long enough to provide quality results.
+A rationale for the choice of the planning horizon is provided, but is at least 80 years; - 10.
+Future forest condition objectives as/if identified in the forest management plan; and - 11.
+Available sensitivity analyses of the factors that apply to harvest level calculations, including the effects of climate change when growth and yield projections are available.

 It is acceptable for some issues, such as mortality and decay, not to be incorporated into the analysis and calculation of harvest levels, if these issues are considered through other means, such as during harvest level allocations.
-The Organization must demonstrate how such issues are considered.

-5.2.2 Based on the timber harvesting level as analyzed for Indicator 5.2.1, a maximum allowable annual cut for timber is determined.
-The maximum allowable annual cut shall not impair the ability of the Management Unit to continue to provide the products and services, ecosystem functions and ecosystem services of the unit.
-Temporary or long-term changes in the yield or standing volumes of any specific forest product arising from management activities are permitted provided that these fluctuations do not impair the achievement of the objectives described in the management plan through the midand long-term.
-(Adapt)
+5.2.2 Based on the timber harvesting level as analyzed for Indicator 5.2.1, a maximum allowable annual cut for timber is determined, with respect to these conditions:

+- 1. The maximum allowable annual cut does not impair the ability of the Management Unit to continue to provide the products and services, ecosystem functions and ecosystem services of the unit. - 2.
+Temporary or long-term changes in the yield or standing volumes of any specific forest product arising from management activities are permitted, provided that these fluctuations do not impair the achievement of the objectives described in the management plan through the mid- and long-term.

 Fluctuations in the yield and in harvest rates can be the consequence of disturbances or of a planned management strategy.
-It is expected that in situations of major disturbance, fluctuations could be more important and for a longer period.
+It is expected that in situations of major disturbance, fluctuations could be more significant and occur over a longer period.

-- 5.2.3 Actual annual timber harvest is recorded and the averaged level of harvest over a defined period (maximum of 10 years) does not exceed the allowable cut determined in Indicator 5.2.2.
-(Adapt) - 5.2.4 The harvest of commercial non-timber forest products under control of The Organization does not exceed a level that can be sustained.
-Sustainable harvest levels for non-timber forest products are based on best available information.
-(Adapt) - 5.3 The Organization shall demonstrate that the positive and negative externalities of operations are included in the management plan.
-(C5.1 V4)
+- 5.2.3 Actual annual timber harvest is recorded and the averaged level of harvest over a defined period (maximum of 10 years) does not exceed the allowable cut determined in Indicator 5.2.2. - 5.2.4 The harvest of commercial non-timber forest products under control of The Organization does not exceed a level that can be sustained.
+Sustainable harvest levels for non-timber forest products are based on best available information. - 5.3 The Organization shall demonstrate that the positive and negative externalities of operations are included in the management plan.
+(C5.1 V4) - 5.3.1 Management planning takes into account the long-term positive and negative environmental and social impacts of management activities. - 5.4 The Organization shall use local processing, local services, and local value adding to meet the requirements of The Organization where these are available, proportionate to scale, intensity and risk.
+If these are not locally available, The Organization shall make reasonable attempts to help establish these services.
+(C5.2 V4)